Integration guide for wallets

 Core concepts in this guide

-While building support for ERC-7984 confidential tokens in your wallet/app, you might come across the following terminology related to various parts of the Zama Protocol.
+While building support for ERC-7984 confidential tokens in your wallet/app, you might come across the following terminology related to various parts of the Zama Protocolarrow-up-right.
 A brief explanation of common terms you might encounter are:

 • Host chain: The EVM network your users connect to in a wallet with confidential smart contracts.
 Example: Ethereum / Ethereum Sepolia.